mindspore-lab/mindone/examples/stable_diffusion_v2/lora_finetune.md

 For details, please refer to the guideline [Diffusion Evaluation](eval/README.md).

-Here are evaluation results for our implementation.
+Here are the evaluation results for our implementation.

 <div align="center">